icpc/ccs-specs/JSON_Format.md

 | webcam           | array of FILE ?        | Streaming video of the team webcam.
 Only allowed mime types are video/\* or application/vnd.apple.mpegurl.
 | audio            | array of FILE ?        | Streaming team audio.

-Properties of team location objects:
+Properties of a team location object:

 | Name     | Type   | Description
 | :------- | :----- | :----------